-Keep a variety of healthy snacks at home
+Keep a variety of healthy snacks at home, such as:

-- Vegetables sticks with healthy dips, such as hummus or guacamole
+Vegetable sticks with healthy dips, such as hummus or guacamole.

-Avoid giving your child junk food, because it's a poor sources of nutrition and won't satisfy their hunger.
+Try to avoid giving your child junk food, because it is a poor source of nutrition and will not satisfy their hunger.

 Check out the following websites for more snack ideas and recipes:

-- When working out how many kilojoules of a nutrient you get from a food, use the per serve column
+Working out how many kilojoules or a nutrient you get from a food, use the per serve column.

-When looking at the ingredients list, be aware that some go by other names:
+When looking at the ingredients list, be aware that some ingredients go by other names such as:

-REMEMBER: If a food is high in fat, sugar, or salt, it doesn’t mean you have to avoid it all together.
-You may choose an option that has lower amount OR you can limit how often you have this food.
-Just don’t have it too regularly.
+If a food is high in fat, sugar, or salt, it does not mean you have to avoid it together.
+You can look at the food label and choose the healthiest choice available, or limit how often you eat this food.

 For more information on label reading, see the Eat for Health website.